wozznik/Slider-Menu/README.md

 This is a work in progress and still needs work to improve and change things...

-You can view a live demo at: wozznik.github.com/Slider-Menu
+You can view a live demo [here](http://wozznik.github.com/Slider-Menu)

 Getting Started
 ---------------